LazyWizard/lazylib/readme.txt

 ---------------
 This is installed the same way as a normal mod.
 Simply extract the zip into your mods folder and tag it in the launcher.
-As this mod does nothing until its classes are called, there is no harm in leaving it tagged in the launcher at all times even if your currently active mods don't require it.
+As this mod does nothing until its methods are called, there is no harm in leaving it tagged in the launcher at all times even if your currently active mods don't require it.